CoderFoundry/bootstrap-5-snippets-by-coder-foundry/README.md

 All templates use on page CSS styling for positioning - we strongly recommend moving this to a separate CSS file.

 Images are hosted on Dropbox

+NOTE: This extension is also used in The Complete.
+NET Coding Bootcamp online course.
+To learn more go to <a href="https://learn.coderfoundry.com/" target="_blank">https://learn.coderfoundry.com/</a>

 ---